StuartsProjects/StuartsProjects.github.io/_posts/2022-02-05-Long-Range-Wireless-Adapter-for-ESP32CAM.md

 </p>
 <br>

+### Serial port for monitoring or progress messages

 There is however a slight problem, the Serial port used for the upload of the image to the PC cannot now be used for the normal serial print of monitoring or progress messages to the Serial monitor so a workaround is needed.

 The ESP32 does support two hardware serial ports and the pins for RX and TX can be directed to an available IO pin.